Skip to Content

 A cost estimate breakdown for the School of Biomedical Informatics can be viewed on the Registrar's website.
 Depending on if you are a Texas Non-Resident or Texas resident, your amount per credit hour will vary.
 Fees are assessed every term based on the courses and number of courses you enroll in.

-• Does SBMI offer scholarship opportunities?
+• Does McWilliams School of Biomedical Informatics offer scholarship opportunities?

 Yes; students are encouraged to apply early for the given term in which they are interested in enrolling.
 New Student Scholarships are considered when the application is being reviewed for an admissions decision.